OgaDavid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 13-print_float script file prints a number with two decimal places, followed by a new line.

 The 100-decimal_to_hexadecimal script file  converts a number from base 10 to base 16.

+The 101-rot13 script file encodes and decodes text using the rot13 encryption.
+Assume ASCII.